 Lori Peek Director, Natural Hazards Center, University of Colorado-Boulder

 Lori Peek is director of the Natural Hazards Center and professor of Sociology at the University of Colorado-Boulder.
 She has published widely on the social aspects of disaster and is author of Behind the Backlash: Muslim Americans after 9/11, co-editor of Displaced: Life in the Katrina Diaspora, and co-author of Children of Katrina.
 She is past chair of the American Sociological Association Section on Environment and Technology and is currently president of the Research Committee on Disasters for the International Sociological Association.
 Peek has received numerous awards for her scholarship, teaching, and service to the broader hazards and disaster community.

 Hirokazu Tatano Secretary-General, GADRI; and Head, Social Systems for Disaster Risk Governance, DPRI, Kyoto University

-In addition to the responsibilities as professor, Disaster Prevention Research Institute, Kyoto University, Japan, Hirokazu Tatano serves as Vice-President of International Society of Integrated Disaster Risk Management (IDRiM Society) since 2010, and the Secretary-General of Global Alliance of Disaster Research Institutes (GADRI), since 2015.
-He has done pioneering research on economic consequence analysis with major focus on economic resilience to natural disasters at the levels of individual business, market, and regional economy.
+In addition to the responsibilities as professor, Disaster Prevention Research Institute, Kyoto University, Japan, Prof. Hirokazu Tatano serves as Vice-President of International Society of Integrated Disaster Risk Management (IDRiM Society) since 2010, and the Secretary-General of Global Alliance of Disaster Research Institutes (GADRI), since 2015.
+Prof. Tatano has done pioneering research on economic consequence analysis with major focus on economic resilience to natural disasters at the levels of individual business, market, and regional economy.
 Another research focus is methodologies for integrated disaster risk management and governance.
-Through these academic activities, he wishes to contribute to establishing "implementation science" as a key area of science for disaster risk reduction.
+Through these academic activities, his wishes to contribute to establishing "implementation science" as a key area of science for disaster risk reduction.